nf-core/radseq/docs/usage.md

 NXF_OPTS='-Xms1g -Xmx4g'
 ```

+# Lost in parameter space?

+## How to run in reference or denovo modes?

+To run the workflow with no reference genome you must specify `--method 'denovo'` in your parameters or `--method 'reference'` in case a reference genome is available.

 ## How to handle UMIs

-radseq simultaneously processes UMI-reads and filters low quality reads using [fastp](https://github.com/OpenGene/fastp).
+radseq simultaneously trims UMI-barcodes and low quality reads using [fastp](https://github.com/OpenGene/fastp).

-In order to remove UMI tags you must provide additional information to `--umi_read_structure [structure]` in your parameters.
+In order to reposition UMI tags to the header of the fastq file you must provide additional information to `--umi_read_structure [structure]` in your parameters.

-This will enable deduplication of bam files prior to variant calling and the calculation of alignment statistics.

-## How to run in reference or denovo modes?

-To run the workflow with no reference genome you must specify `--method 'denovo'` in your parameters or `--method 'reference'` in case of the latter.

-## Lost in parameter space?

-### Denovo parameters
+## Denovo parameters

 For psuedo-reference construction this version of radseq follows dDocent [paper](https://peerj.com/articles/431/), [GitHub](https://github.com/jpuritz/dDocent)

 `--sequence_type` : An acronym describing the type of sequencing method used.
 Avaiable options include `SE`, `PE`, `RPE`, `OL`, `ROL`

-`--need_to_trim_fastq` : perform any pre-processing with `TRIM_FASTP` on reads for denovo construction.
+`--need_to_trim_fastq` : perform any read trimming with `TRIM_FASTP` on reads prior to denovo construction.

 `--minReadDepth_WithinIndividual` : minimum number of reads within an individual to include in psuedo-reference construction